Published: May 20, 2019 | Updated: July 21, 2020 | Posted by: Venus Zoleta | Credit Card

 The biggest benefit of using a cashback credit card is the savings you get every month.
 Typically, cashback credit cards in the Philippines earn a maximum rebate of around PHP 1,000, which means cardholders can save as much as PHP 12,000 per year.

-The cash rebate you earn each month gets credited to your credit card amount, lowering your outstanding balance by the cashback amount.
+The cash rebate you earn each month gets credited to your credit card account, lowering your outstanding balance by the cashback amount.
 Let’s say your credit card balance is PHP 5,000 and your cashback earned from the past month is PHP 1,000.
 Applied to your current billing statement, your outstanding balance becomes PHP 4,000.

 Note, though, that cashback can’t be used to reduce the minimum balance.